billdozr/com.alenribic.atodo/README.md

 com.alenribic.atodo
 ===================

-A sample plugin for Eclipse that integrates with hs-todo
+A sample plugin for Eclipse that integrates with hs-task